Does Januvia (sitagliptin) cause side effects?

 Types of Diabetes Type 2 Medications

 Type 2 diabetes oral medications are prescribed to treat type 2 diabetes in conjuction with lifestyle changes like diet and exercise.
 There are nine classes of drugs approved for the treatment of type 2 diabetes.
 Examples of type 2 oral diabetes medications include acarbose (Precose), chlorpropamide (Diabinese), glipizide (Glucotrol, Glucotrol XL), and metformin (Glucophage).
 Side effects, drug interactions, warnings and precautions, dosage, and breastfeeding and pregnancy safety information should be reviewed prior to taking any medication.

 Tips for Managing Type 1 and 2 Diabetes at Home

 Managing your diabetes is a full time commitment.
 The goal of diabetic therapy is to control blood glucose levels and prevent the complications of diabetes.
 Information about exercise, diet, and medication will help you manage your diabetes better.
 Blood glucose reagent strips, blood glucose meters, urine glucose tests, tests for urinary ketones, continuous glucose sensors, and Hemoglobin A1C testing information will enable you to mange your diabetes at home successfully.

-What Are the Early Signs of Diabetes?
+What Are the Early Signs of Type 2 Diabetes?